Oklahoma Department of Rehabilitation Services:

-The Division of Visual Services (VS), helps Oklahomans who are blind or visually impaired.
+The Services for the Blind and Visually Impaired, helps Oklahomans who are blind or visually impaired.
 The primary vocational rehabilitation services are counseling and guidance with job placement.
-However, other services may also be provided as needed for an individual to compensate for, correct or prevent disability-based barriers to employment.
+However, other services may also be provided as needed for an individual to compensate for, correct, or prevent disability-based barriers to employment.
 AT is provided if determined necessary to meet the goals outlined in the Individualized Plan for Employment (IPE).

 - An individual: